 Program Distinctions

-• Our residents graduate with approximately 53 “primary surgeon” minimally invasive robotic surgeries.
-This is estimated to be at the 63rd percentile nationally.
+• Our residents graduate with over 50 “primary surgeon” minimally invasive robotic surgeries.
+In 2022, the mean was 53 (63rd percentile nationally).

 Program Highlights